Frequently Asked Questions

 Is Thermozell QNG ready?

-The “Quality Seal for Sustainable Buildings” (QNG) is a governmental seal of the German Federal Ministry of Housing, Urban Development and Construction for buildings.
-The catalog of requirements for the avoidance of harmful substances (313) in building materials for insulation materials stipulates freedom from HBCD and freedom from halogenated blowing agents .
-The QNG seal is a prerequisite for KfW funding in new construction to achieve the sustainability class (NH) .
-Thermozell is free of HBCD and halogenated blowing agents and is therefore QNG ready .
+The “Qualitätssiegel Nachhaltiges Gebäude” (QNG) is an official quality seal issued by the German Federal Ministry for Housing, Urban Development and Building for sustainable buildings.
+The associated requirement catalog (313) for the avoidance of harmful substances in insulation materials mandates freedom from HBCD and halogenated blowing agents.
+The QNG certificate is a prerequisite for KfW funding in new buildings aiming to achieve the sustainability class (NH).
+Thermozell pro speed is free from both HBCD and halogenated blowing agents, and is therefore QNG ready.

 Storage and Disposal